ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-3}

-You can take up to 100 snapshots per volume in a region.
+You can take up to 750 snapshots per volume in a region.
 Deleting snapshots from this quota frees up space for additional snapshots.
 The cumulative size of all snapshots for a volume is 10 TB.
+Also, consider how your [billing changes](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=api#snapshots_vpc_considerations) when you increase the number of snapshots that you take and retain.

 ## Is there a limit on the size of a volume that I can snapshot?
 {: faq}